AmirPasalic/postgres-performance-test/Labs/Lab4.md

 # Lab 4 - Run with 1 000 000 records

 ## Lab summary
-The goal of this lab is to setup the db with 100 000x(hundred thousand factor) entries and run the test queries 2 times on the database with Indexes included.
+The goal of this lab is to setup the db with 1 000 000x(1 milion factor) entries and run the test queries 2 times on the database with Indexes included.
 The queries will first run without indexes 2 times and then after indexes are applied again 2 times.
 This way you will be able to analyze the results and compare query performance with and without usage of indexes and to see if by running same query